Book Reviews

 The Weight Loss Habbit by steven ray marks

-Just as the name of the book suggests, the book revolves around forming a single or a few habits to lose weight and keep your desired weight for a really long time.
+Just as the name suggests, the book revolves around forming a single or a few habits to lose weight and keep your desired weight for a long time.
 The book will surely not land you on the cover of Vogue or any renowned fitness magazine but will help you shed those extra pounds and overcome obesity.
-The ideas and strategies mentioned in the book are tested by the author himself and they do make sense practically.
-One will not come across any strict or fancy diet plan or any intense workout routine, but one will encounter suggestions to form a few habits leading to lifestyle changes and all these are very easy to be made in one’s life.
-The book clearly highlights the fact that how certain gimmick and fancy diet plans in the market do give results as they are short-lived, we cannot forever stick to those diets and live by them, I agree some may be able to do it, but reality check majority of the population would find it hard.
+The author himself tests the ideas and strategies mentioned in the book and they do make sense practically.
+One will not come across any strict or fancy diet plan or intense workout routine, but one will encounter suggestions to form a few habits leading to lifestyle changes, which are very easy to make in one’s life.
+The book highlights the fact that how certain gimmicks and fancy diet plans in the market do give results as they are short-lived, we cannot forever stick to those diets and live by them, I agree some may be able to do it, but reality check majority of the population would find it hard.

 Table of Contents